There are several fields in which an electrician might work provided they have the appropriate certification:

 - Low Rise Residential Sector – This sector is restricted to housing excluding high rise residential buildings.

-- Lineworkers – This sector is restricted to the high voltage and the utility sectors.
+- Lineworkers – This sector is restricted to the high voltage and utility sectors.

-What is involved to become an Electrical Apprentice in Ontario?
+What is involved in becoming an Electrical Apprentice in Ontario?

-Our purpose is to recruit, select, assess, counsel and educate electrical apprentices in the Ottawa area.
+The LAC ( Local Apprenticeship Committee) is administered by the ECA Ottawa office in partnership with the local IBEW 586.
+Our purpose is to recruit, select, assess, counsel, and educate electrical apprentices in the Ottawa area.

-Motivated, Physically fit and mechanically inclined are all good qualities to have when applying for an apprenticeship position.
+- Motivated, physically fit, and mechanically inclined are all ideal qualities to have when applying for an apprenticeship position.

 (After 1984- 30 credits/ Prior to 1984-27 credits)

 Note: A “GED” (General Education Development) Certificate may be accepted in special situations as a substitute for the diploma only.
-Please contact the JAC.
+Please contact the LAC.

-Step 1 − The JAC will schedule you for a mechanical aptitude test.
+Step 1 − The LAC will schedule you for a mechanical aptitude test.

-Step 2 − Successful candidates will require JAC approval.
+Step 2 − Successful candidates will require LAC approval.

-Step 3 − Approved Candidates will be added to list.
+Step 3 − Approved Candidates will be added to the list.

-Step 4 − Contractor calls for new start – Contract of Apprenticeship signed.
+Step 4 − Contractor will call for a new start – Contract of Apprenticeship signed.

 Step 2 − Complete Basic Code Book Training and Construction 1- prior to Basic Trade School